Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Have you ever found yourself reacting to stress in ways that seem out of your control?
 Those automatic responses can get you in trouble!
 They can mess with your relationships, work life, and personal well-being.

-You are probably aware of the fight-or-flight emergency stress response concept but may not know that 2-only list of instinctual reactions has been expanded as more research into stress has been performed.
+You are probably aware of the fight-or-flight emergency stress response concept, but may not know that the 2-only list of instinctual reactions has been expanded.

 As the list has grown, the F alliteration has remained.
 The expanded list includes Fight, Flight, Freeze, and Fawn.
 (Some have added others like Faint or Flop, and Friend.
 I'll explain why I don't typically include these when talking about the stress response.)